vincnardelli/seai/seai_lab2.md

 ## The pipe function

-The pipe function %>% helps to create a series of function to perform the data wrangling and makes the code more readable.
+The pipe function %&gt;% helps to create a series of function to perform the data wrangling and makes the code more readable.
 For example if we want to select some columns and filter some rows we can write…